mlange-42/git-igitt/README.md

 git-igitt --model simple
 ```

-Alternatively, set the model for the current repository permanently:
+Alternatively, set the model for the repository in the current path permanently:

 ```
 git-igitt model simple